I’m a big believer in DIY-ing things in your business. I do it all the time and I’m sure you do too.

 - trademark search fees

-Once you’ve got your savings account, you’ll start the process of getting your trademark.
+Once you’ve hit that sweet spot, you’ll start the process of getting your trademark.

 Sadly, this process isn’t quick.
-Even when things go perfectly, it takes almost a year from the time you file your application with the U.S. Patent and Trademark Office (USPTO) until you get your registration.
+Even when things go perfectly, these days can take 12-18 months from the time you file your application with the U.S. Patent and Trademark Office (USPTO) until you get your registration.
+(You can see the current USPTO processing times here.)

 So what are the trademark registration steps?
 And where might you get off track?